ppy/osu-wiki/news/2023/2023-05-21-project-loved-may-2023.md

 [![](/wiki/shared/news/2023-05-21-project-loved-may-2023/729871.jpg)](https://osu.ppy.sh/community/forums/topics/1767901)

-[senya - Kimi to Dareka no Yasashisa ni](https://osu.ppy.sh/beatmapsets/729871#mania) by ::Wilben\1Chan::{ user=6659363 }\
+[senya - Kimi to Dareka no Yasashisa ni](https://osu.ppy.sh/beatmapsets/729871#mania) by ::Wilben_Chan::{ user=6659363 }\
 160 BPM, 3:26 | 5.23★\
 *description written by ::kadoen::{ user=12780575 }*

-::Wilben\1Chan::{ user=6659363 } returns to Loved voting with [senya - Kimi to Dareka no Yasashisa ni](https://osu.ppy.sh/beatmapsets/729871#mania).
+::Wilben_Chan::{ user=6659363 } returns to Loved voting with [senya - Kimi to Dareka no Yasashisa ni](https://osu.ppy.sh/beatmapsets/729871#mania).
 This map shares similarities with their previous Loved entry, [senya - Zouka de Arou to Shita Mono](https://osu.ppy.sh/beatmapsets/781166#mania/1640684), and those similarities go beyond just the artist!

 Indeed, this is a chordstream-based consistency pick, with small breaks and just a few LNs sprinkled in a couple of sections to accentuate the melody.
 The consistent patterning makes it a nice challenge at various skill levels, whether you're leveling up your chordstream skills or you're a master looking to test your accuracy.
 This may be the reason it was picked in the [MWC 7K 2019 Quarterfinals mappool](/wiki/Tournaments/MWC/2019_7K#quarterfinals), where it gained popularity and was played in all matches except the one in which it was banned!